utter-project/ELITR-Bench/README.md

   python -m inference.inference_gpt --data_path "./data" --json_filename "elitr-bench-qa_test2.json" --base_model "gpt-4-1106-preview" --max_gen_len 512 --temperature 0.6 --top_p 0.9 --mode st --seed 2023
   ```

+To generate responses in the cross-lingual scenario (with English transcripts, Czech questions and expecting Czech responses), the argument ``--lang "czech"`` should be added to the command to select the appropriate prompt.
+Note that the cross-lingual scenario also requires using the JSON files contained in the czech.zip archive (e.g., using ``elitr-bench-czech-qa_test2.json`` instead of ``elitr-bench-qa_test2.json``).

 #### Evaluation

 Generated responses can be automatically evaluated using either GPT-4 (and other OpenAI models) or Prometheus as LLM-judges: